Accessible Digital Documents

 The National Center on Disabilities and Access to Education – Goals Project has developed a new set of resources, or “cheat sheets” to help assist individuals in the quest to create accessible content.
 GOALS currently has cheat sheets available, addressing the following topics:

-Section508.gov has published a list of downloadable articles that describe methods for creating accessible digital documents using a variety of office products.
+Create Accessible Electronic Documents published by Section508.gov is a list of downloadable articles that describe methods for creating accessible digital documents using a variety of office products.

 Information Technology for Minnesota Government has posted resources on accessible digital documents.